 In the past, the only way to get the cable channels you wanted was by subscribing to pay TV provider, like DirecTV or Spectrum.
 But today, the prevalence of cord-cutting has led to online-only, subscription-free internet TV services such as YouTube TV and Sling TV.

 Not sure which cable alternative is right for you?
 You’ve come to the right place.
 Keep reading, and learn about the top 8 things you need to know about YouTube TV and Sling TV.

-An Overview Of YouTube TV & Sling TV
+An overview of YouTube TV and Sling TV